-Trackwork is taking place between 02:00 Saturday 19 January and 02:00 Monday 21 January and may affect how you travel to and from the event:
+Trackwork is taking place between 02:00 Saturday 18 January and 02:00 Monday 20 January which may affect how you travel to and from the event:

 Trackwork is carried out on an ongoing basis to maintain the safety, reliability, and efficiency of the Sydney Trains network.
 Trackwork may affect how you travel so allow plenty of extra travel time and plan ahead.
 For train service disruption information, check travel alerts or plan your trip using the Trip Planner.

-The closest wharf stop to Parramatta CBD is Parramatta Wharf.
-Parramatta Park is approximately a 15 minute walk (1.2km) from Parramatta wharf.
+The closest wharf stop to Parramatta Park is Parramatta Wharf.
+The stadium is approximately a 15 minute walk (1.2km) from Parramatta wharf.